A guide to business financing and loans for women entrepreneurs

 Grants can help you finance some of your operations for a period of time.
 Time will tell whether the grants you win are renewed or whether they disappear the following year.
-In this light, you can’t really rely on grants for long-term funding.
+As such, you can’t really rely on grants for long-term funding.
 Businesses that depend on grants may find themselves facing serious cash flow problems in the event a grant is shut down or another business wins it.

 Some of the top grants available especially for female business owners include:

-The Halstead Grant.
-Available for jewelry artists who work in silver, the winner of the Halstead Grant is awarded $7,500 in cash, $1,000 in jewelry supplies, feedback from a judging committee, a trip to Halstead headquarters in Arizona, and the recognition that comes with the achievement.
+The Halstead Grant: Available for jewelry artists who work in silver, the winner of the Halstead Grant is awarded $7,500 in cash, $1,000 in merchandise, feedback from a judging committee, and the recognition that comes with the achievement.

-The Idea Cafe Small Business Grants.
-Each year, the Idea Cafe awards one small business with $1,000 cash, up to $1,500 in advertising credits, and tons of free publicity.
-Applying for the grant is easy—you don’t even need to submit a business plan—and you don’t have to pay a fee to enter, either.
+The Idea Cafe Small Business Grants: Each year, the Idea Cafe awards one small business with $1,000 cash, up to $1,500 in advertising credits, and free publicity.
+Applying for the grant is easy — you don’t even need to submit a business plan — and you don’t have to pay a fee to enter, either.
 Do you have a creative idea, big or small, that you hope will make the world a better place?
 You may want to spend a few minutes applying for this.